"The Meetin' ain't over 'til the tall lady speaks!"

 Fee ranges between: $12,001 - $17,500

-All fees listed are in USD and represent a keynote presentation in the person home nation.
+The fee range listed in is USD, represents the price for a keynote presentation in the person's home nation, and does not include travel and lodging.
 We strive to keep this information up to date, though price changes are often sudden and occasionally significant.
-Several other factors can impact fees and costs; including location, length of presentation, audio/visual requirements and the cost of providing them on-site and currency fluctuation.
+Several other factors can impact fees and costs: location, length of presentation, audio/visual requirements and the cost of providing them on-site and currency fluctuation.
 The exact cost for a particular speaker for your situation is readily available from one of our associates.

 - Specializes in: Author, Balance Life/Work, Change, Communication Skills, Humor/Motivation, Motivation/Inspiration, Travel